-Why Open Adoption in Florida May Be Right for You
+Why Open Adoption May Be Right for You

-In a closed adoption in Florida, there is little to no identifying information shared about birth parents with adoptive parents and their adopted child.
-For decades, this was common practice in adoption.
-Sadly, adoption was viewed as secretive at the time, and severing all contact between birth and adoptive families was falsely considered the most beneficial option for everyone involved.
+For many decades, the majority of American private adoptions were closed.
+In a closed adoption in Florida, there is little to no identifying information shared about prospective birth parents with adoptive parents and their adopted child.
+Sadly, adoption was viewed as secretive for most of American history, and severing all contact between birth and adoptive families was incorrectly considered the most beneficial option for everyone involved.

-Nine out of 10 adoptions today are open adoptions.
-This signifies a healthier approach to adoptions that focuses on a mutually beneficial outcome for adoptees, birth parents and adoptive parents, and removes the antiquated social stigmas surrounding adoption.
+Today, nine out of 10 adoptions are at least semi-open.
+This signifies a healthier approach to adoptions, focusing on a mutually beneficial outcome for adoptees, birth parents and adoptive parents and removing the antiquated social stigmas surrounding adoption.

 Open adoptions are whatever you want them to be.
 The level of openness lies on a scale, so some adoptions may be very open and flexible, which might include: